sarahaime/stock-quote-api/README.md

 - Install dependencies: cd api-service; npm install and cd stock-service; npm install
 - Start the api service: cd stock-service; npm start;
 - Start the stock service: cd stock-service; npm start; (On a separate terminal)
+- You need nodejs and mongodb running on the server

 ### Stack and technologies used